bavlynady/automatic-nmap-script/README.txt

 hii automatic nmap enumeration script tool v1 is a tool which helps you to bypass enumeration phase in ejptv2

+there will be a new version soon keep following us on LinkedIn

 usage:
 1- chmod +x nmapscript.sh.x